Ultimate Guide to Writing Your Wedding Vows

 Celebrant wedding at Hazel Gap Barn, Nottinghamshire

-No matter the sentiment, the style or content, wedding vows which are written from the heart will always have impact; landing joyously in the hearts of your wedding guests.
+No matter the sentiment, the style or content, wedding vows written from the heart will always have impact - landing joyously in the hearts of your wedding guests.

-When it comes to wedding vows, there is a real variation in the type of vows you can expect depending on where you get married.
+When it comes to your wedding vows there’s a real variation in the style and content of the vows you can expect to exchange on your wedding day.
+And this largely depends on where you get married and who will officiate your big day.

 If you are religious and choose to have your ceremony officiated in a religious building, you can expect to recite traditional vows synonymous with your particular religion.